 Before Deathurge could finish Wendell off, however, he was brought into subspace by the power of Eon, who gave him the choice of being the next Protector of the Universe!
 After Eon explained just what was going on, and what was at stake - the rise of a great cosmic evil - Wendell agreed.
 Returning to Uranus, he defeated Deathurge and promptly took Eon back to earth with him.

-Eon had taught him how to properly use his Quantum Bands, you see, and in order to protect Eon from this great evil that was approaching, Wendell wanted to bring him to earth.
-Knowing that this threat would come from outer space, Wendell then began searching the earth in order to catalogue all the extraterrestrials that live there, while serving as an Avenger on the side!
+Eon had taught him how to properly use his Quantum Bands, you see, and to protect Eon from this great evil that was approaching, Wendell wanted to bring him to earth.
+Knowing that this threat would come from outer space, Wendell then began searching the earth to catalogue all the extraterrestrials that live there, while serving as an Avenger on the side!

 This failed, however, and Maelstrom left the earth trapped in a kinetic field that prevented it from rotating while he journeyed to the center of the universe, and proceeded to collapse it in Oblivion's name.
 Entering the massive black hole Maelstrom was creating, Wendell was enhanced by Infinity's power, and managed to trick Maelstrom into destroying himself with the Quantum Bands.

 With that villain gone, the collapse of the universe ceased, and Wendell managed to return himself to true life before the power Infinity gave him faded.
 Donning a new costume, one that was his own, Wendell renewed his role as the Protector of the Universe, though one misadventure soon after saw him blasted across time - way across time!